Students For Justice In Palestine Relies On A Network Of Hate

 Many of the most problematic members of USCPR are featured prominently in SJP’s handbook as contributors and essential resources for campus campaigns.
 SJP campus chapters are encouraged to reach out to American Muslims for Palestine (AMP) to trade strategies and get non-students to attend student government meetings about divestment.
-AMP chairman Hatem Bazian, a co-founder of SJP, has repeatedly spread anti-Semitism on social media, while other AMP leaders and speakers have engaged in racism, homophobia, genocide denial, and praise for terrorist groups.
-One AMP employee listed as a contact in the handbook has said that Israel is, “an illegitimate creation,” and that, “Israelis have to be bombed”.
+AMP chairman Hatem Bazian, a co-founder of SJP, has repeatedly spread anti-Semitism on social media, while other AMP leaders and speakers have engaged in racism, genocide denial, and praise that Israel is, “an illegitimate creation,” and that, “Israelis have to be bombed”.

 The US Campaign for Academic and Cultural Boycott of Israel (USACBI) is listed as a primary resource for speakers that SJP can bring to campus.
-USACBI is at the forefront of campaigns that have been widely condemned for violating academic freedom and the free exchange of ideas.
-They even go as far as boycotting all, “projects involving Palestinians and/or other Arabs on one side and Israelis on the other,” unless the Israelis involved agree to support all of BDS’s political demands beforehand.
+USACBI is at the forefront of campaigns that have been widely as boycotting all, “projects involving Palestinians and/or other Arabs on one side and Israelis on the other,” unless the Israelis involved agree to support all of BDS’s political demands beforehand.
 In effect, this rules out any feasible effort to promote a just peace based on self-determination for both peoples.
-USACBI also receives fiscal sponsorship from Al-Awda, a hate group which has celebrated figures like Samir Kuntar - an infamous terrorist who murdered a four year old child.
+USACBI also receives fiscal sponsorship from Al-Awda, a hate group which has celebrated figures like Samir Kuntar – an infamous terrorist who murdered a four year old child.

 When SJP activists need “sophisticated technology” to pressure student governments, non-students to help them canvas during important votes on campus, or “endorsements from… rabbis” they are directed to contact Jewish Voice for Peace (JVP).
 JVP, whose pro-BDS stance aligns with only 4 percent of the American Jewish community, has worked with USCPR, SJP, AMP and others to glorify convicted terrorist Rasmea Odeh.
 This despite the fact that Odeh’s own relative is on film confirming her involvement in the murder of two innocent civilians.
 In the summer of 2017 alone, JVP supported anti-Semitism at the Chicago Dyke March, targeted at-risk LGBTQ Jewish youth for “sabotage, bullying, and harassment” and falsely accused Israel and Jewish organizations of being responsible for police brutality against people of color in America.